 In The Principles of Knitting, June Hemmons Hiatt explains this as being because of the distance the yarn has to travel when switching between a knit and a purl.
 Thus it can be corrected by making that distance shorter, either by putting lots on tension on the yarn when you move to purl or tightening the purl stitch after knitting it or by working the purl stitches like a combination knitter so less yarn is used to form the stitch.
 If this is a problem for you, try out these methods and see what works best for you.

 Knitting patterns for garments, particularly sweaters, often call for the ribbing to be worked on a needle several sizes smaller than what is used for the rest of the sweater.
 This keeps the ribbing firm and makes it more elastic (for the most part there's not a big difference in elasticity between the common forms of ribbing).

-Going back to Hiatt, she says "you can hardly use a needle too small" when knitting ribbing for a garment.
+Hiatt says "you can hardly use a needle too small" when knitting ribbing for a garment.
 "The more stitches there are packed into every inch of the fabric, the more elasticity it will have and the less likely it is that the ribbing will stretch out and lose its resilience with wear."
 Good advice.

 Twisting Stitches for Elasticity

-In Knitting without Tears, Elizabeth Zimmermann suggests knitting ribbing with twisted stitches, that is, knitting and purling into the back of stitches, which she says "yields a certain elasticity" but "is not an essential part of knitting."
+In Knitting without Tears, knitting expert Elizabeth Zimmermann suggests knitting ribbing with twisted stitches, that is, knitting and purling into the back of stitches, which she says "yields a certain elasticity" but "is not an essential part of knitting."